 Notice how this staircase gallery wall uses pieces of different sizes and orientations, which makes it so interesting.
 I also love that home decor pieces like the clock and the old stair balusters of dimension.

 This symmetrical gallery wall made up of botany illustrations was super affordable to put together and it makes a big impact above the bench in her entryway.

 This gallery wall is a great example of including dimensional objects in a gallery wall.
 Those initials of the homeowners add such an interesting and personal touch.

 Bedroom Gallery Walls

-Embroidery Gallery Wall by At Charlotte's House- This gallery wall full of embroidered art is a GREAT example of curating a collection over time.
+This floor-to-ceiling gallery wall full of embroidered art is a GREAT example of curating a collection over time and including vintage pieces in your gallery wall.
 See how it pays off?!

 Gallery Walls in Other Spaces

-Mudroom Gallery Wall by Kaleidoscope Living- Now that we are in our new house, I used many of those same pieces to create a fun gallery wall in our mudroom area.
+Now that we are in our new house, I used many of the same pieces of art that my girls painted to create a fun gallery wall in our mudroom area.

-Aren't they all amazing?
-These gallery wall ideas are sure to get you thinking about what you want to display, and how you want to do it!
+Now go ahead and have fun creating one in your home!
 Get creative, find the perfect pieces that speak to you, and start planning.
 You can go with all the same frame and color palette, or you can mix it up.
 Don't forget, it doesn't all have to be flat-framed art.
-Some of the most fun galleries mix in three-dimensional pieces (like my typography gallery).
+Some of the most fun galleries mix in three-dimensional pieces and included mixed media.
 Creating your perfect gallery may take a little more time and attention than just hanging a few frames and being done, but the extra effort will be so worth it in the end.
-You will love your own gallery wall, and be so glad you went for it!

 Other posts you may enjoy: